 - Strange text on storage bag

-Of all the bars on the list, this Sovyime Expandable Spreading Bar is closest to the bar I’ve been using for years.
-It’s simple and straightforward while still looking attractive.
+This Sovyime Expandable Spreading Bar is simple and straightforward while still looking attractive.

 I’m loving this unique blue metal finish on the bar that really makes it stand out from the rest.
 They use ring locks on each end of the bar and two in the center instead of traditional pins to lock the expanding bar in place which means you can also attach a second pair of cuffs to these two ring locks.
 Locks like these are simple to use and are similar to pull-apart shower curtain rings.
 Because it expands, the bar can also break down into three smaller pieces for each storage.